Oliveoilollie/404Kernel/README.md

 However, using [Sched-ext](https://github.com/sched-ext/scx), it's possible to inject CPU schedulers at runtime.
 We offer support for it on ≥ 6.8 by default.
 Arch users get scx schedulers from the `scx-scheds` package or on the [AUR](https://aur.archlinux.org/packages/scx-scheds-git) thanks to @sirlucjan (for persistence, set scheduler in "/etc/default/scx" and enable the `scx` service).

-Alternative schedulers are available to you in TKT:
+Alternative schedulers are available to you in 404Kernel:
 - MuQSS by Con Kolivas : [blog](http://ck-hack.blogspot.com/), [code repository](https://github.com/ckolivas/linux)
 - CacULE by Hamad Marri - CFS based : [code repository](https://github.com/hamadmarri/cacule-cpu-scheduler)
 - Task Type (TT) by Hamad Marri - CFS based : [code repository](https://github.com/hamadmarri/TT-CPU-Scheduler)